 Although luxury comes at a cost, pricing on luxury cruises is "mostly inclusive" -- often covering ground transportation between airports and ports, most shore excursions, Internet access, prepaid gratuities and sometimes even airfare.
 To compare costs, it pays to read the fine print to determine exactly what is included and what is not on any specific cruise.

 Caribbean cruises tend to be port-intensive, so opportunities for one-of-a-kind experiences, offered both by cruise lines and independent operators, are endless.
-When it comes to choosing luxury ship shore excursions in the Caribbean, depending on your budget, interests and sense of adventure, the sky's the limit, literally.
+When it comes to choosing luxury cruise ship shore excursions in the Caribbean, depending on your budget, interests and sense of adventure, the sky's the limit.
 A few examples:

 Passengers can take a helicopter ride over Grand Cayman Island to view the clear waters below, said to house 325 shipwrecks, or board an Atlantis submarine to explore the waters 80 to 100 feet below sea level.

 Because the costs of excursions can add up quickly, especially for large families, sailing on a luxury line may offer another advantage: included tours.
 For example, Regent Seven Seas offers free shore excursions at every port (cultural, culinary, ecotourism, water adventures and more) along with options for truly bespoke one-off adventures at additional cost.
-Several lines offer private beach parties, with deluxe BBQs and complimentary use of water toys.
+Viking includes at least one complimentary shore excursion, and many offer complimentary shuttle service into port.
+Several luxury Caribbean cruise lines offer private beach parties, with deluxe BBQs and complimentary use of water toys.

 Alternatively, some cruisers simply opt to explore ports on their own.
-For example on St. Barts, a chic getaway for the rich and famous, visitors can take a short taxi ride to one of the island's 22 white-sand beaches or dine at upscale French restaurants and small cafes fit for foodies in the main town of Gustavia.
+On St. Barths, a chic getaway for the rich and famous, visitors can take a short taxi ride to one of the island's 22 white-sand beaches or dine at upscale French restaurants and small cafes fit for foodies in the main town of Gustavia.
 On St. Martin or Martinique, luxury cruise travelers can shop on their own for high-end French goods, like clothing, accessories or perfume, in the local boutiques.